TIPS ON HOW TO ADVERTISE YOUR BUSINESS FOR FREE

 If the answers to all 4 questions are 'Yes'.
 Then, we search deeper for the cause.
 But if the answer to any of them is a 'No', then that is the cause of the problem.
 People are on social media because they want to be found be other people and also to find others as well.
 So you should put your business on social media so that people can find your business.
 Also, people are online to find information, ease off stress and carry out some work.
 So, take your business online so that when people come to do their thing online, they would find your business.

-Nowadays, everybody is online and if your business is not online then you are loosing a huge percentage of people that would have been your customers.
-According to www.edition.cnn.com about 30-40 million Nigerians are online which makes the online marketplace the best to sell your products and services.
+Nowadays, everybody is online and if your business is not online then you are loosing a huge percentage of the market that would have been your customers.
+According to www.edition.cnn.com about 30-40 million Nigerians are online which makes the online marketplace the best place to sell your products and services.

 Many businesses in Nigeria harness the power of social media to spread their news and sell their services and products.
 This is most common with fashion, beauty, food and other fashionable businesses.
 On the contrary, you hardly find a plumber, nanny, a car mechanic, dentist or taxi driver promoting their businesses on their social media.
-The reason is basically because their businesses are not regarded as being socially fashionable.
+The reason is basically because their businesses are not regarded as socially fashionable.
 But the real question is: Who actually gives a hoot weather your business is fashionable or not?
 Your family only needs to see food on their table and money to buy your own house.
-If putting your socially unacceptable business online would bring that money to help you carter for your family then you better do it.
+If putting your socially unacceptable business online would bring you that money to carter for your family, then do it.

-On the other hand, there are some websites where you can advertise and list your businesses for free in Nigeria like Anyservice.ng and jiji.ng.
+On the other hand, there are some websites where you can advertise and list your businesses for free in Nigeria like Anyservice.ng, Sellfast.ng and jiji.ng.
+Actually, there are many websites where you can post your products for sale but there are very few website where you can market your services.
 So, I will tell you about anyservice.ng.
-Anyservice.ng was created for people like these who rarely advertise their businesses online.
+Anyservice.ng was created for those people who rarely advertise their businesses online.
 It was made to help service providers like event planners, plumbers, nanny, caterers, comedians, car mechanics, painters, electricians, land surveyors etc put their business online without the fear of segregation from the glam on social media.
 Thousands of services have been added on the website as this website is growing to become a list where you can find any service provider, artisan or freelancer in Nigeria.
 The good news is that advertising on the website is free.

 As a service providers, if you want to advertise your business and reach more customers beyond your circle of friends and beyond your social media circle, I advice you check www.anyservice.ng and register.